enescakir/lynder/README.md

 ## Lynder
-Lynder is a tutorial downloader from lynda.com website.
+Lynder is a tutorial downloader from lynda.com website, based on `youtube-dl`.

-You can download whole lectures of course by one-command.
+The CLI allows you to download whole lectures of any course in one command, providing you have a [paid Lynda.com account](https://www.linkedin.com/learning/subscription/products).

-But able to download courses, you need to have Standard Lynda Account.

-It's just 24.99$.
-I think it's worth every penny.

 ### Requirements
 - [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)